homsim/poglibrary/README.md

 # Desired features

+- Scaning books saves them in a library
-- Scaning, checking books in and and out should be as convenient as possible.
+- Checking books in and and out adds a borrower
+    - should be as convenient as possible.
 Best case would be an Android App that handles the Frontend
         - Either: Scan books' barcode; Scan books' ISBN; Recognise book via image recognition (ML)
         - At minimum: Enter ISBN manually
-- Keep track of all the books in the library
+- Deleting books from the library
-- Keep track of who owns the book, who borrowed it, when was it borrowed
+- Access informations about the books

 # Project structure